Mechanical Engineering Technology, AAS

 Upon completion of the Associate of Applied Science in Mechanical Engineering Technology, a student may proceed to the Bachelor of Science in Mechanical Engineering Technology (292104BS).

 The following information has official approval of The Department of Mechanical Engineering and The College of Engineering and Polymer Science, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
-Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
+Students should refer to the Degree Progress Report (Stellic) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.
 Transfer students should consult their Advisor to identify courses that are equivalent.

 Requirements